HTTPS Debugging

 Section titled “Troubleshooting”Certificate errors in browser

-Section titled “Certificate errors in browser”Make sure the Weproxa CA certificate is trusted in your macOS Keychain.
+Section titled “Certificate errors in browser”Make sure the WePROXA CA certificate is trusted in your macOS Keychain.
 See Certificate Trust.

 Some apps ignore system proxy

 Section titled “Some apps ignore system proxy”Some applications use their own proxy settings or certificate stores.
-You may need to configure them manually to use the Weproxa proxy address.
+You may need to configure them manually to use the WePROXA proxy address.

 Certificate pinning